BEYOND THE BOSPORUS: Erdogan fires his Russian missiles into a fog of confusion

 The comments from these US spokespersons imply that the US State Department, Pentagon and other parts of the American security establishment are relying on the media to determine whether Turkey has actually conducted this rather significant exercise.
 It is of course a ridiculous proposition.
 One would think a US ‘spy in the sky’ or another source of intelligence might have determined what’s what with minimal delay.
 But given the difficulties even US officials have of isolating what US foreign policy actually is with ‘carnival barker’ Trump at the helm, perhaps it suits these officials to indicate the slowness of the US response is down to scratchy media coverage.

-If there is any seriousness still to be had here, Serhat Guvenc, a professor in the international relations department of Istanbul’s Kadir Has University has told Medyascope that Ankara has shown its willingness to bear all the consequences of its S-400 actions and that it was now up to the US to say what it wants to do about these matters.
+If there is any seriousness still to be had here, Serhat Guvenc, a professor in the international relations department of Istanbul’s Kadir Has University, has told Medyascope that Ankara has shown its willingness to bear all the consequences of its S-400 actions and that it was now up to the US to say what it wants to do about these matters.

 Erdogan on October 17 was due on a Turkish drilling vessel on the Black Sea to announce that a natural gas discovery Turkey lately declared is even bigger than previously assessed.